MarcosDemetry/MarcosDemetry.github.io/_hobby/2023-12-01-my-netflix.md

 ---

 Is there any greater sign of procras... being cultured than watching good TV?
-If I'm not listening to music (which was 55.8k minutes so far in 2023) or watching podcasts on YouTube (like Lex Fridman and Joe Rogan, with a little Theo Von, Neil DeGrasse Tyson, and Sean Carroll sprinkled on top), then I have a show or movie running in the background on Netflix.
+If I'm not listening to music (which was 55.8k minutes so far in 2023) or watching podcasts on YouTube (like Lex Fridman and Joe Rogan, with a little Theo Von, Neil deGrasse Tyson, and Sean Carroll sprinkled on top), then I have a show or movie running in the background on Netflix.

 In an attempt to make this truly beautifully unnecessary statistics, I give you a summary of my Netflix viewing activity.

-Surprisingly, I played outside more in the beginning of the pandemic (March–July of 2020), than I did toward the end of that year.
+Surprisingly, I played outside more at the beginning of the pandemic (March–July of 2020), than I did toward the end of that year.
 I seem to be getting a cold in December–February of every year, so viewing times really shoot up during that period.
 <img src = "/assets/img/hobby-exploring-Netflix/time_spent_watching_netflix_by_month_year.png" width ="100%"/>

 What have I watched the most?
-If I look at movies and series together (i.e. removing episode information from title), I get these excellent shows on my top 20.
+If I look at movies and series together (i.e. removing episode information from title), I get these excellent shows in my top 20.
 And I'll throw in a little WordCloud while we're at it to capture a few more titles than the top 20.
 <img src = "/assets/img/hobby-exploring-Netflix/top_20_shows.png" width ="100%"/>
 <img src = "/assets/img/hobby-exploring-Netflix/wordcloud.png" width ="100%"/>